15 of the Best Ecommerce Landing Page Examples (+ Tips For Converting)

 Simply put, an ecommerce landing page is any site page designed to get visitors to take a specific action on your online store.

-Most often, landing pages aren’t one of your main store pages (though they can be, as you will see).
+Most often, landing pages aren’t one of your main store pages (though they can be, as you’ll see).

 If we’re being completely literal here, a landing page is where visitors land from specific sources—social media posts, Google Search, paid ads, email marketing, etc.—for the best chance at conversion.

-In our recent post about landing page elements, we define ecommerce landing pages as one of two types of pages:
+We define ecommerce landing pages as one of five types of pages:

 Let’s look at these two types of ecomm landing pages in a bit more detail.